-- Strengthening the business capabilities of employees.
-The Bank organised different types of training courses, including special training on Chinese Enterprises Credit, Green Sustainability and Social-linked Loans and Financing, Trade Financing Business, and Core Sales Skills, to improve the professional knowledge and skills of its employees. - Improving employees' professional qualifications.
-In 2023, the number of employees holding qualifications under the Enhanced Competency Framework (ECF) for Banking Practitioners promoted by the Hong Kong Monetary Authority as a percentage of all target employees rose to 70%. - Launching different trainee and intern programmes, through which the Bank recruited a total of 30 trainees and interns during the year, including trainees for personal banking officer, trainees for counter service officer, and trainees and interns for the Greater Bay Area Youth Employment Scheme. - Conducting organisational structure review, job function integration and talent inventory on an ongoing basis, in line with the Bank's development strategy.
+- Strengthening the business capabilities, related knowledge and skills of employees.
+The Bank organised different types of training courses, including special training on Corporate Credit Analysis and Credit Proposal, and courses on Green and Sustainable Finance, Financial Technology Redefinition, Customer Portfolio Management, and Core Sales Skills. - Improving employees' professional qualifications.
+During the year, the number of employees holding qualifications under the Enhanced Competency Framework (ECF) for Banking Practitioners promoted by the Hong Kong Monetary Authority as a percentage of all target employees rose to 74%. - Launching different trainee programmes, through which the Bank recruited a total of 27 trainees for personal banking officer and trainees for counter service officer during 2024. - Conducting organisational structure review, job function integration and talent inventory on an ongoing basis and enhancing human resource effectiveness, in line with the Bank's development strategy.